woppuyu/Barangay-Bonliw-Final-Project/README.md

 1. **Register**: Create an account with your details
 2. **Login**: Access your dashboard
 3. **Book Appointment**:
-   - Select document type (Barangay Clearance, Certificate of Residency, etc.)
+   - Select document type (Barangay Clearance, Certificate of Residency, Certificate of Relationship, Certificate of Indigency, Others)
    - Choose available date and time
    - Submit appointment request
 4. **Track Status**: View your appointments and their current status